ezored/ezored/README.md

 **Android Requirements:**

+1. NDK supported operational system: macOS, Linux or Windows.
-Everything works without extra installs.
-Conan will download NDK and other things to build.
+    Conan will download NDK and other things to build based on your system.

 **iOS Requirements:**